The Proud Family Movie: Plot

 At that moment, a mysterious G-nome leads the Prouds and the Penny clone on a perilous journey to the other side of the island, saying there is someone who can answer their questions.
 Along the way, the Penny clone proves to be the kind of daughter that Oscar desires: obedient.
 When they meet the person that the G-nome wanted them to meet, he turns out to be the real Dr. Carver, who explains that the Dr. Carver that they met was actually a clone made of a peanut.
 Dr. Carver revealed that he created the G-nomes based on his research of peanuts.
 He created the Carver clone as a means of carrying out his research for the better of humankind, but the Carver clone went sizzling crisp in the sun one day and became evil.
 Donning a disguise of his original form, the Carver clone took over the island and enslaved the G-nomes, turning Carver's peanut research for evil.
-This makes Oscar realize that his formula is the key and tells the family he had left it in a locket for Penny's birthday, which she opens back home.
+This makes Oscar realize that his formula is the key, and he tells the family he had left it in a locket for Penny's birthday, which she opens back home.

 With this information, the Penny clone reveals herself by trapping the Prouds and the real Dr. Carver before informing the other clones, who take the formula after revealing their true nature to the real Penny.
 Realizing what just happened, Penny gathers her friends to head over to Legume Island and rescue her family.
-Unfortunately, the Carver clone has already used the formula to create and stabilize his peanut soldier army to conquer the world and has left on an air blimp.
+However, the Carver clone has already used the formula to create and stabilize his peanut soldier army to conquer the world and has left on an air blimp.
 Anticipating that this would happen, Carver reveals that he has a container of gas that could instantly turn solid peanuts into peanut butter.
-Penny takes the container and boards on the blimp, intending to release it.
+Penny takes the container and boards the blimp, intending to release it.
 Before she is about to, the Carver clone tries to convince her otherwise by offering her a life of complete freedom from her family.
 Though Penny admits that while she may have a lot of issues with her family (especially Oscar), she refuses the Carver clone's offer and unleashes the gas, melting the peanut soldier army and reverting the Carver clone back into a lifeless peanut.

-With the Carver clone's plot finally foiled, the Prouds are declared heroes by the public, and Oscar gives Penny her birthday necklace before allowing her to attend the dance group with 15 Cent and her friends.
+With the Carver clone's plot foiled, the Prouds are declared heroes by the public, and Oscar gives Penny her birthday necklace before allowing her to attend the dance group with 15 Cent and her friends.